 Please enter your question and e-mail and we’ll contact you as soon as possible.
 It usually takes us up to 24 hours during business days to respond.

 Thank you for your question!

 Please wait a few minutes

 For many years, Ammannia gracilis is known in the aquarium hobby as one of the most colourful stem plants.
-It is native to West Africa (Senegambia) where it occurs as swamp plant in full sun, at sandy riverbanks and in floodplains.
+It is often falsely labeled Nesaea crassicaulis (Ammannia crassicaulis) in trade.
+True Ammannia crassicaulis is a similar species that gets only yellowish green to reddish under water, not as red as A. gracilis, however it is probably no longer cultivated as aquarium plant.
+A. gracilis is native to West Africa (Senegambia) where it occurs as wetland plant in full sun, at sandy riverbanks and in floodplains.
 The plant is able to grow above and under water.
 In its terrestrial form its leaves are inconspicuously green.
-However under water it develops its up to 12 cm long submerged leaves.
+However it develops its up to 12 cm long submerged leaves when it is under water.
 The upper side of the leaves is brown-red, the lower side deeply violet.
-Ammannia gracilis looks very similar to A. crassicaulis that is rather yellowish green to reddish.

 The Red Ammannia is one of the more demanding aquarium plants.
 It should get much light; complete macro- and micronutrient supply, also via the bottom, is important.
 Rather soft water is beneficial, but with CO2 addition the plant also thrives in medium hard water.
 It prefers higher temperatures above 24 °C and still tolerates 32 °C. Several stems of different length should be planted into the ground with some space to each other.
 As well as other stem plants, this Ammannia is propagated by cuttings of the stem tip and side shoots.